guiklink/portfolio/_projects/2-2D_Quad.md

 ![Parabola](https://github.com/guiklink/portfolio/blob/gh-pages/public/images/2D_quad_opt/quadratic_func.png?raw=true)

 Therefore is guaranteed that the algorithm will always be able to find the lowest cost without getting stuck in a local minimum.
-The specific quadratic function used as the way its constants were tuned can be found in [item 3](https://github.com/guiklink/portfolio/blob/gh-pages/public/Documents/2D_Quad/write_up.pdf).
+The specific quadratic function used as the way its constants were tuned can be found in [Section 3](https://github.com/guiklink/portfolio/blob/gh-pages/public/Documents/2D_Quad/write_up.pdf).

 ## Armijo Line Search
 The [Armijo line search](https://en.wikipedia.org/wiki/Backtracking_line_search) innequation is used to guarantee that on each step the gradient descent will descent and eventually achieve an optimal solution.

+# Conclusion
+Unfortunattelly, the Mathematica running performance makes this alghorithm unfeasable for a real life quadrotor aplication (it would run for hours and problem overflow the computer's memory), however it was important for my understanding of how implement a Gradient Descent Optimization for a complex problem and to polish my skills with quarotor dynamics.
+I hope in the future to implement the same solution using a faster programming language.